Skip to content

 Step 4 Phases

-Phase Name Description
+Phase Name Description Parallelism

-2A Code Provisions NSPE code references
+2A Code Provisions NSPE code reference extraction 2A runs in parallel with 2B

-3 Decision Points E1-E3 algorithmic synthesis
+3 Decision Points E1-E3 algorithmic synthesis + LLM fallback Sequential

 Step Filter Colors